SpecDec++: Boosting Speculative Decoding via Adaptive Candidate Lengths: SpecDec++: Theory and Algorithm

-Theorem~\ref{thm:main} provides a sufficient condition for us to stop the current round of speculation and call the target model to verify the candidate tokens.
 Motivated by Theorem~\ref{thm:main}, we propose \ours, an adaptive speculative decoding algorithm that utilizes an additional prediction head to determine whether or not to stop the current speculation round.
+The additional prediction head $f_\theta$ is built on top of the draft model to predict the conditional probability